-JOURNAL KEEPING PROJECT: Upon completion of each literary genre, the professor will post a message on Mediación Virtual to generate analysis and discussion on one or more literary pieces within each genre.
+JOURNAL KEEPING PROJECT: Upon completion of two literary genre, the professor will open the journal discussion boards on Mediación Virtual to generate analysis and discussion on one or more literary pieces within at least TWO of the four genres.
 Students choose one literary work in which to analyze based on the discussion or question posted by the professor.
 Each post will be graded based on the following criteria: task completion as directed (1%), originality in the comments and analysis (1%), use of vocabulary from the literary genre being studied (1%), length (between 300 and 400 words (1%), and support from academic sources (1%).

 EDUCATIONAL VIDEO: The video project consists of the creation of one educational video that can be used as didactic material in the classroom (virtual or in-class).
 The assignment will be divided into four groups, each of them in charge of one course genre: short story, poetry, drama, or novel.
 The video should reflect the students' accumulated knowledge of the obtained literary genre.
 The first part of the video should focus predominantly on the teaching of key terms within the corresponding genre.
 The second part uses at least one course literary work, from the genre, to illustrate the terms used in the first part of the video.
 It is also possible to combine part 1 and part 2, in that you would teach one key term and then give the illustration within the literary work.
 Students may use more than one literary work for the illustrations of the key terms.
 The video should be approximately 15 minutes in length.
+See grading rubric at the end of this syllabus.

-QUIZZES: Throughout the course, six constructivist quizzes will be administered with the purpose of checking on the students' understanding of the subject matter, as well as to open room for reflection on one's learning of the course material.
+QUIZZES: Throughout the course, five constructivist quizzes will be administered with the purpose of checking on the students' understanding of the subject matter, as well as to open room for reflection on one's learning of the course material.